< Blogs & Guides

 In an effort to increase their risk coverage, many properties are now charging non-refundable fees and refundable deposits.
 Common examples include cleaning and pet fees, which a resident pays regardless of the condition of the unit at move-out.

-While these fees can make a lot of sense, the difference between refundable deposits and non-refundable fees can be confusing for residents.
 For example, if you almost always charge for cleaning, even if a resident spent all day cleaning their unit, you should note this as a fee.
 You’ll prevent disputes, negative reviews, and security deposit fines for your property—and unexpected costs and heartache for residents.

 4. Holding deposits, co-mingling funds, and not paying interest

 More than half of states in the United States regulate where and how deposits should be held.
 Most require the money to be held at a federal bank, and a few specify that it must also be a trust account or held escrow holding.
-Typically, deposits must be transferred to an account designated for deposit holding and the funds cannot be commingled with other operating funds.

 Other security deposit compliance areas to watch for include interest earnings, including when that interest must be distributed to the resident.
 Interest tends to create distrust and confusion among renters—many fear that properties are profiting from their money being locked up during the lease.